swhitty/SwiftDraw/README.md

 Alignment: --insets 30,30,30,30
 ```

-Insets can be provided in the form `--insets top,left,bottom,right` specifying an `Double` or `auto` for each inset.
+Insets can be provided in the form `--insets top,left,bottom,right` specifying a `Double` or `auto` for each inset.

 ```bash
 $ swiftdraw simple.svg --format sfsymbol --insets 40,auto,40,auto